ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ### Map

-The map that supports the Enabler is the open source World map [OpenStreetMaps](https://www.openstreetmap.org/).
+The map that supports the Enabler is the open source World map [OpenStreetMap](https://www.openstreetmap.org/).

-The Enabler supports the use of various CB, therefore, all of the information contained in the configured Context Brokers is shown in the map with the real-time information which they provide.
+The Enabler supports the use of various Context Brokers, therefore, all of the information contained in the configured Context Brokers is shown in the map with the real-time information which they provide.

-Regarding the representation of the sensors, all of them have coordinates for their geo-location and, taking profit of those coordinates, they can be displayed directly over the map.
+Regarding the representation of the sensors, all of them must have coordinates for their geo-location and, taking profit of those coordinates, they can be displayed directly over the map.

 When zooming out in the map, the icons will start to cluster together in a single notification, showing the number of sensors available in the area.
 As the user zooms in, the sensors will start to separate and appear in the exact spot, the cluster with the number will disappear.